Shielding Your Children

 What is truly in the child’s best interest.

-At Holstrom, Sissung & Block, we take on cases that involve child custody issues and disputes for people throughout Corona.
+At Holstrom, Block & Parke, we take on cases that involve child custody issues and disputes for people throughout Corona.
 Our attorneys are knowledgeable and they will listen to your needs.
 They will be with you when you face the tough decisions and will effectively prepare you for the mediation process that lies ahead.
 For a free telephone consultation — call one of our Southern California office locations or, contact us online.

 To learn more — see our child custody and visitation information center.